xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

-The `contentType` field of the encoder is used to match the encoder with the corresponding `contentType` of the content.
+The `contentType` field of the encoder is used to match the encoder with the corresponding type of content.

 We can support plain `string` as valid content in a backward compatible manner (with some hardcoded typeof checks in a few places) as follows.